 Urinary tract infections (UTI) may be limited to the lower urinary tract (cystitis) or may include both the upper and lower tracts (pyelonephritis).
-The most common uropathogen is Esherichia coli (75-95%), followed by other species of Enterobacteriaceae, such as Proteus mirabilis, Klebsiella pneumonae, and Staphylococcus saprophyticus.
+The term "acute uncomplicated cystitis" refers to UTI with symptoms suggesting they are confined to the bladder.
+The most common uropathogen in uncomplicated UTIs is Esherichia coli (75-95%), followed by Staphylococcus saprophyticus and other species of Enterobacteriaceae, such as Proteus mirabilis and Klebsiella pneumonae.
 Uropathogens originate primarily from the bowel.
 Lower urinary tract infections appear to be limited to the mucosal surfaces of the lower urinary tract, which makes them relatively easy to cure with a short course of antimicrobial therapy.
-Symptoms generally include pain with urination, frequency, and urgency.
-These symptoms may occur from urethritis in the absence of bladder infection.
-Therefore, it is important to distinguish between urethritis (typically caused by gonorrhea or chlamydia) and cystitis, particularly in a sexually active population.
+Symptoms generally include pain with urination (dysuria), frequency, urgency, suprapubic pain and hematuria, but without fever or flank pain.
+Dysuria, frequency and urgency may occur from urethritis in the absence of bladder infection.
+Therefore, it is important to distinguish between urethritis (typically caused by gonorrhea, chlamydia or mycoplasma genitalium) and cystitis, particularly in a sexually active population.
+Those with sexually transmitted urethritis often have milder symptoms of longer duration, may have cervical infection, and often a history of a new sexual partner.